strawlab/freemovr_engine/guide/manual-display-calibration.rst

     rosrun vros_display caldc6_create_display2tcs.py geom.json picop-camcal.bag

-This will emit the file ``display2tcs-picop-tcs-lowres.png``.
+This will emit the file ``display2tcs-picop-tcs-lowres.png`` as well as a similarly named ``.exr``.
 You can verify the results by viewing the file.
 Quit ``caldc4_manual_camera_calibration`` if it still running and launch the display server.::

     rosrun vros_display display_server